NicholasZollo/CIS422DatabaseProject/README.md

-**CIS422 Database Project: Online Game Community System**
+**Online Game Community System**

-Designed for MySQL
+Code written for MySQL, creates all tables and views as well as implementing the constraints, triggers, and starting data for the database.